 Or look at my All in 1 page – https://www.amazon.com/shop/kpeyanski

-Let’s setup a VPN server now right from the UniFi web interface this is actually very easy to do.
+Let’s setup a VPN server right from the UniFi web interface which is actually very easy to do.
 If you are using the New (Beta) settings of the UniFi controller switch back to the Classic Settings.

-That is it you now have a VPN and you can test it from your Desktop or your Phone as I will show you in a minute.
+That’s it, you now have a UniFi Dream Machine VPN Server and you can test it from your Desktop or your Phone, as I will show you in a minute (next sections).

 Question for You!